mirdsmulya/terraform-clean-template/gcp/README.md

     ```bash
     terraform init

-3. Preview the changes on each gcp service directory one by one:
+3. Preview the changes on each GCP service directory one by one to see what terraform will make:

     This step will give you an overview of the resources that Terraform plans to create, modify, or delete based on your configuration.